 Based in Calgary, Alberta, and with pan-Canadian experience and perspective, David Mitchell is focused on three areas of priority: convening, strategy and public policy.

-Currently, David serves on the Alberta Premier’s Council on Charities and Civil Society, is Co-Chair of the Alberta government’s Red Tape Reduction Panel for the Nonprofit Sector, is a member of the Leaders’ Council for ANVSI (Alberta Nonprofit and Voluntary Sector Initiative) and is a member of the Canada Revenue Agency’s Technical Issues Working Group.
+Currently, David serves on the Alberta Premier’s Council on Charities and Civil Society and is Co-Chair of the Alberta government’s Red Tape Reduction Panel for the Nonprofit Sector.
 He also serves on the Executive Council of the University of Ottawa’s Professional Development Institute and is on the Board of Directors of the Fragile X Research Foundation of Canada.

 David has a broad professional background, spanning the private, public, and nonprofit sectors.
-He is the President and CEO of the Calgary Chamber of Voluntary Organizations (CCVO).
+From 2017-20 he served as the President and CEO of the Calgary Chamber of Voluntary Organizations (CCVO).
 Previously he was Vice President, College Advancement & Chief External Relations Officer with Bow Valley College.
-In both of these roles, he has built strong connections in the Calgary and Alberta communities.
+In both of these roles, he built strong connections in the Calgary and Alberta communities.

 In Ottawa, he served as President & CEO of Canada’s Public Policy Forum, a non-governmental organization dedicated to improving the quality of government through multi-sectoral dialogue.
 Before that he served as vice president at three Canadian universities: Queen’s, Ottawa, and Simon Fraser.
 Directing fundraising and external relations at each institution, he achieved notable successes in strategic positioning and fund development.